 - is life-threatening (places the research subject at immediate risk of death from the event as it occurred)

 - requires inpatient hospitalization or prolongation of existing hospitalization

 - results in a persistent or significant disability/incapacity

-- results in a congenital anomaly/birth defect or
+- results in or contributes to congenital anomaly/birth defects

 - any other adverse event that, based upon appropriate medical judgment, may jeopardize the research subject's health and may require medical or surgical intervention to prevent one of the other outcomes listed in this definition.
 Examples of such events include allergic bronchospasm requiring intensive treatment in the emergency room or at home, blood dyscrasias or convulsions that do not result in inpatient hospitalization, or the development of drug dependency or drug abuse.

 - In accordance with Section 23(3)(b) of the HBRA, PI must inform NTU-IRB immediately of any Unexpected Serious Adverse Event.

 - For events that involve death or is life threatening, NTU is required to submit all relevant documentation to Director, MOH within 7 days after knowledge of the event.
 Additional relevant information has to be submitted to MOH within 8 days of recording of such information.